 Asia Miles usually offers the lowest redemption rates, with Qantas Points being the most accessible for us in Australia.

-Business Class passengers get access to Flagship Lounges in Chicago, Los Angeles, Miami and New York JFK (all open now) and Dallas/Fort Worth, London Heathrow and Philadelphia (under construction).
+Business Class passengers get access to Flagship Lounges in Chicago, Dallas/Fort Worth, Los Angeles, Miami and New York JFK, and London Heathrow and Philadelphia (under construction).
 They do not get access to Flagship First Dining within the lounge, though.

 You may also choose to use a oneworld affilate lounge.